FarahAlkarrad/Uni-System/README.md

 # Uni-System
-In this university system, you can do the following functionality:</br>
+<h4>In this university system, you can do the following functionality:</h4>
 <ul>
 	<li>Adding new teachers.</li>
 	<li>Adding new students.</li>